 Housing costs in Lafayette are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

 Because occupations involving physical labor dominate the local economy, Lafayette is generally considered to be a blue-collar town.
 0.00% of the Lafayette workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Lafayette is a city of professionals, sales and office workers, transportation and shipping workers, and production and manufacturing workers.
-There are especially a lot of people living in Lafayette who work in management occupations (13.58%), office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).
+Overall, Lafayette is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
+There are especially a lot of people living in Lafayette who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).